Yiyis/sass-api/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you connect your API Organizer dashboard to a Supabase database.
+This guide will help you connect your SaaS API dashboard to a Supabase database.

 ## 🚀 **Step 1: Create a Supabase Project**